makersacademy/airport_challenge/README.md

 Introduction
 ------------
+I'm a complete newbie to programming and this exercise took me a solid 12hrs.

 After the first week at Makers Academy, we were set a weekend challenge to create the common functionalities of an airport using OOD and TDD.